amazonview/maxcomprovider/index.rst

 ##################
-How to Connect Max Providers Using max.com/providers
+Step-by-Step Guide to Connecting Providers on Max.com
 ##################

 .. meta::